Financeimpulse-spending, saving-money

 Impulse Spending: How to Stop Wasting $5,400 a Year on Things You Don't Need

 Impulse Spending: How to Stop Wasting $5,400 a Year on Things You Don't Need The average American spends $314 per month — or $5,400 per year — on impulse purchases they later regret.
 The top impulse categories are food and dining ($73/month), clothing ($57/month), and household items ($52/month).
 Research shows that more than half of U.S. shoppers have spent $100 or more on a single impulse buy, and 20% have crossed the $1,000 threshold at least once.
-I decided to track every unplanned purchase I made for 30 days.
-The result was a gut punch: $487 in impulse spending I could not justify.
-Three Amazon orders totaling $134 that I had completely forgotten about by the time they arrived.
-Eleven coffee shop visits at an average of $6.18 each — $68 on lattes I made purely out of habit.
-Four fast food lunches at $12-$16 a pop when I had...
+Tracking every unplanned purchase for 30 days is a reliable way to see the real number.
+A typical result is a gut punch: $487 in impulse spending that's hard to justify.
+Three Amazon orders totaling $134 forgotten about by the time they arrive.
+Eleven coffee shop visits at an average of $6.18 each — $68 on lattes bought purely out of habit.
+Four fast food lunches at $12-$16 a pop when there were...